-This is the first camera, which gives me possibility to run RAW process.
+This is the first camera, which gives me the possibility to run the RAW process.
 Nikon has his own filename extension for RAW files – NEF images.

 A camera RAW image file contains minimally processed data from the image sensor of the digital camera.
 RAW files are named so because they are not processed yet.

-RAW files contain the full resoultion (typically 12- or 14-bit) up to 16-bit, when the best JPEG files contains only 8-bit resolution.
+RAW files contain the full resolution (typically 12- or 14-bit) up to 16-bit, when the best JPEG files contain only 8-bit resolution.
 When you shoot in a format like JPEG image information is compressed and lost.
-Once you use the RAW format, no information is compressed, thereby you are able to produce higher quality images.
+Once you use the RAW format, no information is compressed, thereby you are able to produce higher-quality images.

 When you shoot the RAW, you are able to make a photo processing and make decisions on how the image should look like.
-This topic isn’t brand new and ground breaking.
-It has been described in the web a couple years before.
+This topic isn’t brand new and groundbreaking.
+It has been described on the web a couple years before.

-I am aimed at show you the RAW processing features provided by Nikon D5300 Digital Lens Sensor Camera.
-Prior to this article I wrote about processing JPEG images in the D5300 model.
+I am aimed to show you the RAW processing features provided by Nikon D5300 Digital Lens Sensor Camera.
+Prior to this article, I wrote about processing JPEG images in the D5300 model.

 To start RAW image processing you must choose NEF (RAW) processing from RETOUCH MENU (Pic.1) and next pick up the photo from your current SD card folder (Pic.1).

 You can adjust the settings listed (and described) below:

 a) Image quality – fine, normal or basic.
-Record JPEG fine images is at a compression ratio of roughly 1:4, accordingly 1:8 for normal and 1:16 for the basic quality.
+Record JPEG fine images are at a compression ratio of roughly 1:4, accordingly 1:8 for normal and 1:16 for the basic quality.

 b) Image size – You can save your output photo in 3 basic image sizes (Pic.2).

-.c) White balance – ensures, that colours are unaffected by the colour of the light source.
+.c) White balance – ensures, that colors are unaffected by the color of the light source.
 You have the choice of the following (Pic.3):

-Picture 4 shows the example choice – Fluorescent.
+Picture 4 shows the example of choice – Fluorescent.
 Once you decided to use the fluorescent light balance you will have another choice of the following: (Pic.5)